 Is your baby suddenly refusing to breastfeed?
 It’s called a breastfeeding or nursing strike!
-Find out what could be the reasons behind this and how to end a nursing strike!
+Find out the reasons behind this and how to end a nursing strike!

-If you’re a breastfeeding mama and you suddenly have to deal with a little one who refused to nurse, this can be extremely nerve-wracking.
-Thankfully, this scenario is pretty common (and can be overcome!), so there’s no need to panic, Mama.
+If you’re a breastfeeding mama and you suddenly have to deal with a little one who refuses to nurse, this can be extremely nerve-wracking.
+Thankfully, this scenario is pretty standard (and can be overcome!), so there’s no need to panic, Mama.

 What Causes Nursing Strike?

 Babies can suddenly refuse to breastfeed for various physical and emotional reasons.
-Here are six possible causes behind a nursing strike.
+Here are six possible causes of a nursing strike.

 1. Feeling sick or uncomfortable while breastfeeding

-Your little one could be teething or have an ear infection, which may make breastfeeding difficult because of the fussiness.
+Your little one could be teething or have an ear infection, making breastfeeding difficult because of the fussiness.
 Nasal congestion can also make it difficult for babies to breathe while breastfeeding, which is why some babies may refuse to breastfeed altogether.

 2. The smell or taste of breast milk changes

-Changes in your body odor can cause your baby to feel uncomfortable when they want to breastfeed.
+Changes in your body odour can cause your baby to feel uncomfortable when they want to breastfeed.
 For example, Mama uses a new or more intense perfume or soap.

 3. Unpleasant experience

-If your baby has had an unpleasant experience while breastfeeding, they may refuse to breastfeed again.
-One such example is when you reacted strongly when your little one bit your nipples or when your baby choked because of a too-strong milk flow.
+If your baby has had an unpleasant experience while breastfeeding, it may refuse to breastfeed again.
+One example is when you reacted strongly when your little one bit your nipples or when your baby choked because of a too-strong milk flow.

 4. Changes in breastfeeding routine or schedule